-- 7. Patrons of BRLD shall be prohibited from invading the privacy of any computer user.
-Each patron must comply with the BRLD's Behavior Policy and should be considerate of all library users and library staff.
+5. All computer users are prohibited from invading the privacy of any computer user.
+Each user must comply with the BRLD's Behavior Policy and should be considerate of all library users and library staff.
 Computer users must be aware that the U.S.A.
 Patriot Act gives authorities the legal right to access information from computers in the library.

-In the event of a request for information from a law enforcement agency, the Executive Director will contact BRLD legal counsel for advice on how to respond to the request. - 8.
-The American Library Association's Freedom to Read Statement (attached hereto as Exhibit B) and the Library Bill of Rights (attached hereto as Exhibit C) are adopted policies of the Board of Trustees. - 9.
-The library will not be responsible for any information (i.e. credit card) that is compromised, or for any damage caused to your hardware or software due to electric surges, security issues, or consequences caused by viruses or hacking.
+- 6. The American Library Association's Freedom to Read Statement (attached hereto as Exhibit A) and the Library Bill of Rights (attached hereto as Exhibit B) are adopted policies of the Board of Trustees. - 7.
+The library will not be responsible for any information that is compromised, or for any damage caused to your hardware or software due to electricity surges, security issues, or consequences caused by viruses or hacking.